eosio-eps/EEPs/EEPS/eep-1.md

 ## History

 This document was derived heavily from [Ethereum's EIP-1] written by Martin Becze, Hudson Jameson, and others, which was derived from [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the EOS Enhancement Process, and should not be bothered with technical questions specific to EOS or the EEP.
+Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the EOSIO Enhancement Process, and should not be bothered with technical questions specific to EOSIO or the EEP.
 Please direct all comments to the EEP editors.

 ## Bibliography